08 September 2020

 Under paragraph 1(c) - a Tribunal can order an additional award of up to 52 weeks' wages - if a dismissal is automatically unfair under section 30(1)(c) of the ERA 2012.

-From 20 September 2020, if an employee is automatically unfairly dismissed for a reason such as their age, sex, race or disability - the dismissal will be automatically unfair under section 30(1)(d) of the ERA 2012 - as inserted by the 2nd Schedule of the Employment (Prevention of Discrimination) Act 2020 (EPDA).
+An employee's dismissal is automatically unfair - if they have been dismissed for a reason such as their age, sex, race or disability - under section 30(1)(d) of the ERA 2012 - as inserted by the 2nd Schedule of the Employment (Prevention of Discrimination) Act 2020 (EPDA).
 Hence, the employee will not be entitled to an additional award under paragraph 1(c).

 There is no statutory limit on a compensatory award for a successful discrimination claim under the EPDA 2020.
 Hence, a dismissed employee may also pursue a discrimination claim under section 5(d) of the EPDA 2020 - if they are claiming that their dismissal was automatically unfair - under section 30(1)(d) of the ERA 2012.
 Please note sections 32(b)(i) and 32(c) of the EPDA 2020.